Education Insights

 What are the implications for policy and practice?

-- Knowing which kinds of recovery infrastructure and resources a community has allows for targeted investments to fill gaps and implement targeted programs and interventions
+- Knowing which kinds of recovery infrastructure and resources a community has allows for targeted investments to fill gaps and implement targeted programs and interventions.

 "Recovery is not a race.
 You don’t have to feel guilty if it takes you longer than you thought it would." - Unknown